Britney Spears voluntarily checks into treatment facility after DUI arrest

 "Britney is going to take the right steps and comply with the law and hopefully this can be the first step in long-overdue change that needs to occur in Britney's life," the statement continued.
 "Hopefully, she can get the help and support she needs during this difficult time."

-The statement added at the time that her sons, Sean Preston and Jayden James Federline, will be spending time with her and that her loved ones are working on a plan to support her well-being.
+The statement added that her sons, Sean Preston and Jayden James Federline, will be spending time with her and that her loved ones are working on a plan to support her well-being.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.